juliusd01/Deep_Learning/Research/Forecasting_Stocks/Sign_Forecasting/README.md

 # Sign Forecasting of Asset Returns using DL

 Central Idea:

 ![alt text](img/basic_idea.png)

 - volatility dynamics and non-zero asset return make asset return sign forecastable
-- forecastability is highest when average return is high and volatility is
+- forecastability is highest when average return is high and volatility is low
 - biggest responsiveness in signs is at medium time horizons (20-40 trading days = 2-3 months)